Direct School Admission: 2005-2007: The introduction of Niche Programmes

-2015: Phasing out Niche Programmes Schools
+2015: Phasing out Niche Programme Schools

 By 2015, schools began gradually phasing out Niche Programmes in favor of the Learning for Life (LFL) and Applied Learning Programmes (ALP).
 Both programmes were first introduced in 2013 to equip students with the necessary skills to manage real-world challenges and adapt to a rapidly changing environment.

 The LFL programmes are designed to instill essential life skills and socio-emotional competencies in students, with a focus on areas such as sports and the performing arts.
 These programmes aim to nurture resilience, teamwork, and interpersonal skills, preparing students for real-world interactions.
 On the other hand, the ALP focuses on helping students apply classroom knowledge to real-world scenarios.
 Schools emphasize skills such as logical thinking, problem-solving, and innovation, enabling students to tackle complex challenges and think critically.

 DSA-Junior College

-2005/ 2006: First Cohort of DSA Applications for JC
+2005/ 2006: First cohort of DSA applications for JC

 Similarly to the DSA-Sec process, DSA-JC exercise takes place before the annual Provisional Pre-U One Admission Exercise (PAE).
 Students admitted through DSA-JC exercise are not permitted to participate in the PAE.